On this page

 A volunteer contact person must:

-- be a staff person at the school – specifically, an employee of the Department for Education and Child Development
+- be a staff person at the site – specifically, an employee of the Department for Education and Child Development

 - have a good understanding of the department’s volunteer policy and processes.